robertrumney/frozen-shader/README.md

 }
 ```

-It is also VERY important to note that shader MUST be installed into a `/Resources/` folder in order for the `FreezeObject` scripr to function.
+It is also VERY important to note that shader MUST be installed into a `/Resources/` folder in order for the `FreezeObject` script to function.
 If it is not, the shader will be pink.

 ## Example